questdb/net-questdb-client/README.md

 ## Getting started

-Use NuGet to add a depency on this library.
+Use NuGet to add a dependency on this library.

 See: [https://www.nuget.org/packages/net-questdb-client/](https://www.nuget.org/packages/net-questdb-client/)